Weight Loss Medications Containing Semaglutide

 Ozempic and Wegovy are essentially the same, except for three differences:

 1. The FDA approval.
-Ozempic is prescribed off-label for weight loss, but Wegovy is actually FDA-approved for weight loss.
+Ozempic may be prescribed off-label for weight loss by individual doctors, but Wegovy is actually FDA-approved for weight loss.

 2. The dosage.
 Both begin with an initial dose of 0.25 mg.
 It is their maximum dose that differs.
 Ozempic maxes out at 2 mg, while Wegovy goes up to 2.4 mg.